 This was the first time I had ever heard that statement made publicly but I discovered that this statement had also been given previously when media inquired about Hillsong and their stand on ‘ex-gay’ programs.
 So sometime in 2010, an official policy had been issued to all staff by Pastor Brian Houston that no one in Hillsong is to refer people to ex-gay/reparative/conversion therapy programs.

-It would be naïve to think though that in a global church now of 100,000 members attending weekly in 23 countries across six continents, that the 2010 edict banning referral to conversion therapy programs is continually reinforced and implemented.
+It would be naïve to think though that in a global church now of 100,000 members attending weekly, in 23 countries across six continents, that the 2010 edict, banning referral to conversion therapy programs, is continually reinforced and implemented.
 Is the stated policy being policed?
 There are leaders at all levels who believe homosexuality is a sin and that gay and lesbian people can change to fit into God’s plan of a heterosexual marriage – and will pray for those under them to this end.
 I’m sure there are new leaders who’ve never heard of the policy.
 In some countries, Hillsong congregations exist within some very conservative societal, cultural and theological norms which also has its influences.
-Even here in Australia, many conservative Evangelicals continue to believe that Jesus calls homosexuals to convert or be damned.

 Private conversations became public when in 2013, Pastor Houston talked with the global congregation on Vision Sunday about the pink elephant in the room where he acknowledged for the first time publicly, the harm being inflicted on LGBT people because of the church’s ignorance.
 This was an important step forward, in that sense.
 But otherwise not much had changed though from previous statements about being challenged by the tensions of theology and people’s lived experience.
 Like this one Pastor Brian Houston made eight years earlier, in 2005: